Automatically purge Varnish Cache when content on your site is modified.

 In the interests of design, we decided that the KISS principle was key.
 Since you can configure your Varnish to always purge all pages recursively (i.e. purging http://example.com/ would purge all pages below it), if that's a requirement, you can set it yourself.
 There are also other Varnish plugins that allow for more granular control (including W3 Total Cache), however this plugin will not be gaining a whole bunch of options to handle that.

 Because the plugin only purges your content when you edit it.
 That means if you edit a page/post, or someone leaves a comment, it'll change.
 Otherwise, you have to purge the whole cache.
-The plugin will do this for you if you change your theme, but not when you edit your theme.
+The plugin will do this for you if you activate a new theme, but not when you edit your current theme's files.

-That said, if you use Jetpack's CSS editor, it will purge the whole cache on save.
+If you use Jetpack's CSS editor, it will purge the whole cache for your site on save.

 Click the 'Purge Varnish Cache' button on the "Right Now" Dashboard (see the screenshot if you can't find it).